dadooda/smart_tuple/README.md

     @phones = Phone.find(:all, :conditions => tup.compile)

-There's a number of ways you can use SmartTuple depending on the situation.
-They are covered in the tutorial below.
+There's a number of ways you can use SmartTuple.
+Some of them is covered in the tutorial below.

 Tutorial